arturadams/new/README.md

 ## Environment Variables

-The API requires the `DATABASE_URL` environment variable to be set to a valid PostgreSQL connection string.
-The application will throw an error on startup if this variable is missing or malformed.
+The API requires a PostgreSQL connection string.
+Locally you should define `DATABASE_URL`.
+When deploying via Netlify's built-in database integration, the connection string is provided as `NETLIFY_DATABASE_URL` (and a non-pooled version `NETLIFY_DATABASE_URL_UNPOOLED`).
+The application will use whichever variable is available and exit with an error if none are valid.

 ```bash